2021–22 Hibernian F.C. season

-The 2021–22 season was Hibernian's (Hibs) fifth season of play back in the top league of Scottish football (the Scottish Premiership), having been promoted from the Scottish Championship at the end of the 2016–17 season.
+The 2021–22 season was Hibernian's fifth season of play back in the top flight of Scottish football, having been promoted from the Scottish Championship at the end of the 2016–17 season.
 Hibs lost 2–1 to Celtic in the League Cup final and by the same score to Hearts in a Scottish Cup semi-final.
 Earlier in the season they participated in the inaugural edition of the UEFA Europa Conference League, losing to Croatian side HNK Rijeka.